tusharhchhabra/geko-games-db/README.md

    npm install
    ```
 3. **Set up environment variables**:
-   Copy the .env.example file to a new file named .env, and fill in the required API keys and database credentials.
+   Copy the .env.example file to a new file named .env.development.local, and fill in the required API keys and database credentials.

    ```makefile
     # .env